 - Deadlines and next steps

 After we're done writing our launch email body, click "Create rule" to create the automated rule and you'll be greeted by the confirmation below.

 Launching the review cycle

-For those of you who choose not to have the reviews launch automatically, you'll be notified via e-mail whenever a review cycle is generated.
+For those of you who choose not to have the reviews launch automatically, you'll be notified via e-mail whenever a new review cycle is generated.

 When the review cycle is generated, you can find it in the Administration panel under "Reviews."